aaikedw/fada-import-specs/FADA-import-specs-new.md

 @Sylvain: Please let me know in case you were expecting more details “in terms of UI interaction” and “scenarios”.

 #### Imported data compared to data in the database tables
+Note: this section (4) is specific for the DwC-A processing, in which case we can rely on the availability of the (provider)taxonID or coreID.
+For Excel-dataprocessing a similar logic needs to be implemented based on the elements of the scientificName.

+Note: In some cases the “provider” part in “providerTaxonID” may be missing, the reason for this is that this refers to the term as used in the DwC-A-file as we receive it.
+To avoid confusion with the taxonID used within the FADA database, it is safer to refer to the providerTaxonID when referring to the taxonID as mentioned in the DwC-A-file.

+[Rewrite attempt according to “algorithm logic”]
+The algorithm could be organised as follows:
+1) Identify whether the imported data concerns an entirely **new group** (based on the groupID).
+If so, all data is new and there is no need for comparison to data in the database.

+2) Else, check whether the **providerTaxonID is new** or is associated with a record that has previously been imported in the database.
+As discussed in the [documentation on the database changes](./FADA-database-changes.md) under point 2.5, this would require a table the import schema to keep track of the provider taxonIDs from previous imports. **If new AND taxonRank is species or subspecies**: check whether any of the following subsequent checks yield a match:
+- Search “**scientificName**” in the species or synonyms table
+- Check whether the combination/concatenated names of the “genus” “specificEpithet” and “infraspecificEpithet” can be found in the species or synonyms table
+- If the taxon/scientificName is not detected using exact matching during the 2 previous steps, repeat with phonetic matching.

+If **no matches** are found, the record is considered __NEW__ and should end up in the corresponding list, which allows the operator to see what’s new.

+If a match is found during any of these checks, the corresponding records should be displayed among the __POTENTIAL CONFLICT__ records

+3) Else, if **providerTaxonID is existing AND taxonRank is species or subspecies**: Validate whether imported data compared to the data in the database’ species and synonyms table have the same “scientificName, acceptedNameUsageID, parentNameUsageID, acceptedNameUsage, originalNameUsage, parentNameUsage, namePublishedIn, namePublishedInYear, kingdom, phylum, class, order, family, genus, subgenus, specificEpithet, infraspecificEpithet, taxonRank, scientificNameAuthorship”

+If so, these records can be considered be __UPDATED or UNCHANGED__

+**Note - for discussion**: Originally I envisaged that the app would detect what has changed, so you can see/validate as an operator what has changed, but maybe this would overcomplicate things?

+4) Else, if **taxonRank is species or subspecies AND any of these fields has different input compared to the data in the database**, these records should be displayed among the __POTENTIAL CONFLICT__ records.
+The interface should allow the operator to visualise for which field there is a conflict and have the options to ignore (keep former data), override (adopt new data) or edit and override (adopting newly entered data).

+5) If (3) does not apply, so in the case: **providerTaxonID is existing AND taxonRank is NOT species or subspecies**: Validate whether imported data compared to the data in the database’ taxon table have the same (scientific)name.

+If yes, these records can be considered be __UPDATED or UNCHANGED__ , else these records would be considered __POTENTIAL CONFLICT__ records.

+**Note - for discussion**: Originally I also discussed the entire higher taxon levels problematics.
+To be honest, I am not entirely sure how to deal with those, so the easiest solution is probably to deal with these issues ad hoc directly acting on the database.

-Based on the groupID (entirely new group?) and (provider) taxonID/coreID > Check which data are already present in the database and compare content of fields if the provider taxonID/coreID is already present.
+~~Based on the groupID (entirely new group?) and (provider) taxonID/coreID > Check which data are already present in the database and compare content of fields if the provider taxonID/coreID is already present.
 Note that providerTaxonID is a new field that needs to be added to the database.
-As mentioned above this comparison is now part of a separate validation step, the “import preview”.
+As mentioned above this comparison is now part of a separate validation step, the “import preview”.~~

-Records can either be;
+~~Records can either be;~~

-__NEW__: Alert the operator that this is new (unless it is an entirely new group - a group is considered new if no species data is associated to it.
-At the level of the import app, this would mean that there is no resource, either DwC-A or Excel import associated to it).
+~~__NEW__: Alert the operator that this is new (unless it is an entirely new group - a group is considered new if no species data is associated to it.
+At the level of the import app, this would mean that there is no resource, either DwC-A or Excel import associated to it).~~
-__UPDATED__: Associated information added (e.g. distribution and speciesProfile data previously not available).
-Alert operator, default option “Apply update”, option for operator to “ignore update” .
+~~__UPDATED__: Associated information added (e.g. distribution and speciesProfile data previously not available).
+Alert operator, default option “Apply update”, option for operator to “ignore update” .~~
-__POTENTIAL CONFLICT__:
+~~__POTENTIAL CONFLICT__: ~~
-This type of error mainly applies for any name related fields including taxonID, scientificName, genus, specificEpithet, etc. covered by the next checks.
+~~This type of error mainly applies for any name related fields including taxonID, scientificName, genus, specificEpithet, etc. covered by the next checks.~~
-In case of errors, the operator should be presented with the options to ignore (keep former data), override (adopt new data) or edit and override (adopting newly entered data).
+~~In case of errors, the operator should be presented with the options to ignore (keep former data), override (adopt new data) or edit and override (adopting newly entered data).~~

-- Check whether records with the same provider taxonID (and resourceID or groupID) in the species and synonyms table have the same “scientificName, acceptedNameUsageID, parentNameUsageID, acceptedNameUsage, originalNameUsage, parentNameUsage, namePublishedIn, namePublishedInYear, kingdom, phylum, class, order, family, genus, subgenus, specificEpithet, infraspecificEpithet, taxonRank, scientificNameAuthorship”
+- ~~Check whether records with the same provider taxonID (and resourceID or groupID) in the species and synonyms table have the same “scientificName, acceptedNameUsageID, parentNameUsageID, acceptedNameUsage, originalNameUsage, parentNameUsage, namePublishedIn, namePublishedInYear, kingdom, phylum, class, order, family, genus, subgenus, specificEpithet, infraspecificEpithet, taxonRank, scientificNameAuthorship”~~
-Note: the resourceID is linked to the import application tables and is expected to be referenced in the groups table as a foreign key.
-The groups table has to be updated accordingly.
+~~Note: the resourceID is linked to the import application tables and is expected to be referenced in the groups table as a foreign key.
+The groups table has to be updated accordingly.~~
-Note: The file [./database-info/Field_mapping.xlsx](./database-info/Field_mapping.xlsx) provides an overview table with the field mapping.
+~~Note: The file [./database-info/Field_mapping.xlsx](./database-info/Field_mapping.xlsx) provides an overview table with the field mapping.~~
-- If the taxonID is new, check whether the “scientificName” can be found in the species or synonyms table and whether the status is “accepted” for names in the species found in the species table and “invalid” for names found in the synonyms table.
+- ~~If the taxonID is new, check whether the “scientificName” can be found in the species or synonyms table and whether the status is “accepted” for names in the species found in the species table and “invalid” for names found in the synonyms table.~~
-- If the scientificName is not detected, check whether the combination/concatenated names of the “genus” “specificEpithet” and “infraspecificEpithet” can be found in the species or synonyms table and whether the status is “accepted” for names in the species found in the species table and “invalid” for names found in the synonyms table.
+- ~~If the scientificName is not detected, check whether the combination/concatenated names of the “genus” “specificEpithet” and “infraspecificEpithet” can be found in the species or synonyms table and whether the status is “accepted” for names in the species found in the species table and “invalid” for names found in the synonyms table.~~
-- If the taxon/scientificName is not detected using exact matching during the 2 previous steps, repeat with phonetic matching.
+- ~~If the taxon/scientificName is not detected using exact matching during the 2 previous steps, repeat with phonetic matching.~~

-- Check whether scientificNames with taxonRank =< family are new or are updated (for a new resource this should be the case, but during an update, the operator would be interested to know what’s new and what was already present in the database).
+- ~~Check whether scientificNames with taxonRank =< family are new or are updated (for a new resource this should be the case, but during an update, the operator would be interested to know what’s new and what was already present in the database).~~

-- Check whether scientificNames with taxonRank > family need to be added or are already present in the taxon table (check for conflicts) - if error WARNING **conflicting higher taxonomy**, show conflicting levels + names, provide options: ignore (keep original higher taxonomy), override (adopt new higher taxonomy) and edit and override (edit and adopt new higher taxonomy).
+- ~~Check whether scientificNames with taxonRank > family need to be added or are already present in the taxon table (check for conflicts) - if error WARNING **conflicting higher taxonomy**, show conflicting levels + names, provide options: ignore (keep original higher taxonomy), override (adopt new higher taxonomy) and edit and override (edit and adopt new higher taxonomy).~~
-Currently the higher taxonomy is copied from MySQL database tables on the [annual release of the Catalogue of Life](http://www.catalogueoflife.org/annual-checklist/2015/) DVD.
-A more sustainable solution for this issue, using the Catalogue of Life web services should be investigated.
+~~Currently the higher taxonomy is copied from MySQL database tables on the [annual release of the Catalogue of Life](http://www.catalogueoflife.org/annual-checklist/2015/) DVD.
+A more sustainable solution for this issue, using the Catalogue of Life web services should be investigated.~~

 See example mock-up [./UI-screenshots-new/5FADA-import_tool-mockup-validation_import.jpg](./UI-screenshots-new/5FADA-import_tool-mockup-validation_import.jpg).